 Noise Reduction Software

 There are a number of noise reduction products on the market today.
 I’ve picked four of my favorites to review in this guide.
 In each case I’ve used the most recent available version of the software.
-If these products update in any way that meaningfully changes how they perform, I’ll update this guide accordingly.

 I have primarily focused on standalone noise reduction tools in this round-up, on the assumption that you already have an image editor you use.
 However, some of these tools are also available as part of a photo editing application, so if you are also looking for a photo editor then one of these options might make more sense.
-I’d also recommend reading my guide to the best photo editing applications on the market for more suggestions.
-I’ve also included Lightroom as it’s a popular tool with many photographers, and it has noise reduction tools built-in.

 It’s also worth noting that in some cases, you get more control over the noise reduction process with the full photo editor compared to the standalone noise reduction tool.
 This is because the standalone tools are designed to slot into an existing workflow and just get the job done with minimal user intervention.
-However, if you prefer to have more control over your editing process from end to end, this is something to keep in mind when evaluating.

 First, I’m going to go over all four options and outline their features and pros and cons.
 Then, I’ll look at how each software actually performs, both in terms of the images produced, and also in terms of processing speed and file size output.

-Topaz DeNoise AI 3
+Topaz Photo AI 2

-Topaz DeNoise AI also has batch editing, so you can load a number of images into the software, adjust the settings, and then batch process them.
+Topaz Photo AI also has batch editing, so you can load a number of images into the software, adjust the settings, and then batch process them.
 The only downside of this is that you do need to load up and preview each image to trigger the AI analysis prior to running the noise reduction.
-You can’t just load up a bunch of images and hit a button – there is still some work to be done before you can process all the images.
-If you want batch processing with minimal input, I’d suggest checking out DxO PureRAW.

 Once you have your image settings dialed in, either manually or you are happy with the automatic settings chosen by the AI, you can process the image.

-Price: $79.99
+Price: $199

 Lightroom Plugin Available: Yes